bbc/libMXFpp/README.md

 ### Dependencies

 The following libraries must be installed to build libMXF++.
-The (Ubuntu) debian package names and versions are shown in brackets.

-* libMXF (libmxf >= 1.0.4)
+* libMXF

 ### Unix-like Systems Build